PavanKumarPothula/Crypto/README.md

 # Crypto

 ### P1 is sample node ....
-P2 P3 are just copies of P1 with just different ports, So please refer P1 and try
+P2 P3 are just copies of P1 with just different ports, So please refer P1 and try because P2 and P3 may not be updated